 You can also mix a couple of drops of tea tree oil in one teaspoon of raw honey or aloe vera gel.
 Apply to your skin using a cotton swab and rinse after a few hours.

 13. Cures Oral Thrush

 Tea tree oil can act against the Candida albicans yeast that is known to cause oral thrush (15).
-According to another study, using tea tree oil gel twice on a toothbrush (as a dentifrice) can reduce gingivitis inflammation (16).
+According to another study, using tea tree oil gel twice on a toothbrush (as a dentifrice) can reduce gingivitisi XA common gum disease that occurs when plaque and bacteria build up in the mouth affecting the gingiva. inflammation (16).

-Tea tree oil can also heal receding gums (in addition to periodontal disease and oral herpes infections).
+Tea tree oil can also heal receding gums (in addition to periodontal diseasei XA dental condition that is mainly the result of infections and inflammation of the gums and bone that surround and support the teeth. and oral herpes infections).
 Experts say that it is best to use tea tree oil as a gel when it comes to treating dental ailments.
 You can also use a mouth rinse containing a 5 percent dilution of tea tree oil – rinse with 1 tablespoon of the solution about four times a day.
 Also, ask your dentist about the concentration of the oil in the solution.

 Most importantly, never swallow tea tree oil in any form.

 Blepharitis is a condition where the eyelid is inflamed.
 According to the American Academy of Ophthalmology, the antimicrobial and anti-inflammatory effects of tea tree oil might help heal the condition (17).